6 Alternatives to Creating a Vision Board

 Here are the links mentioned in the video: Join the free 5-day manifestation course or download the free vision board kit.

 A few months ago, I moved into my new apartment.
 At that time, I was just in the middle of two vision boards (I love to update my vision boards regularly), and since my husband was already holding the drill in his hand, I asked him to hang up the frame for our new dream board.

-Two months later, I just realized there is still the empty frame hanging on our bedroom wall.
+Two months later, I just realized there is still an empty frame hanging on our bedroom wall.

 I don’t know if it’s because I’m writing my new book and I’m working very long hours (aka hustle mode) or because I’m really happy with myself and the world right now.

 Tell me, my friend, do you also have a pretty busy life and just no time to cut out pictures and get super creative in designing a dream board?

 But do you still want to manifest your dream life and use this powerful Law of Attraction tool to attract the life you love?